Dr. Greene`s Answer:

 Presumably, swelling of the intestinal lining causes the constipation.
 Whatever the exact mechanism, the problem is likely with the protein in cow’s milk, not with the fat or lactose (the sugar).
 Skim milk or lactose-free milk will not help with this one.
 Switching to soymilk and other soy products might transform the life of your son in only a couple of weeks!

 Unfortunately, some children are also soy protein intolerant.
 As it happens, this is more common in kids who are allergic to cow’s milk protein.
-If you don’t get good results within 2 weeks, I suggest also eliminating soy from the diet for 2 weeks as a trial.
-You might use Alimentum or Nutramigen (protein hydrolysate infant formulas) as the milk for these next 2 weeks because your son is much less likely to be allergic to the protein in them.
-If they work, you can then experiment with other sources of calcium, protein, and fat for the future (perhaps rice milk).
+If you don’t get good results within two weeks, I suggest also eliminating soy from the diet and trying Alimentum or Nutramigen (protein hydrolysate infant formulas) for two weeks.
+Because the proteins in these formulas are broken down, your son is less likely to be allergic to them.
+If they work, you can then experiment with other sources of calcium, protein, and fat for the future (perhaps fortified rice milk).

 It’s not that common for simple changes to relieve relentless, longstanding problems.
 But when a child is made miserable by an allergy, removing the source can result in a rapid, dramatic improvement in the quality of life.
 I hope, Shannon, that this turns out to be the case with your son and that this next season his smiles double to make up for those he has missed.